 Skip to main content

 Using the conferencing units installed in some meeting rooms can help you to improve the experience of hybrid meetings (meetings with both in person and online participants) with better sound quality and better visibility of in person participants.
-Quite a few meeting rooms and Town Square C and D have these devices in place (see full lists for the Burnaby and DTC campuses below), and they can be used for Teams, Zoom, Webex and other meetings.
+Quite a few meeting rooms and Town Square C and D have these devices in place (see full lists for the Burnaby and DTC campuses below), and they can be used for Teams, Google Meet, Zoom, Webex and other meetings.

 Meeting invite showing a room in the Required section and a Microsoft Teams meeting invite block in the description